ranaldsgift/KefinTweaks/README.md

 - Search
   - The default Jellyfin search is hidden in favor of the KefinTweaks search
-  - KefinTweaks blocks default Jellyfin search requests, and only performs its own search requests
+  - KefinTweaks does not block default Jellyfin search requests, but they will only be triggered when manually navigating to the search page with a searchTerm in the url.
+In this circumstance, the duplicate search results are hidden.
 - Dashboard Button Fix
   - This fix prevents the Back button in the Dashboad from navigating back to the "new tab" page in your browser
 <hr>